authoritydmc/youtubeSorter/README.md

     or
   > python youtubeSorter.py

-  **note you can pip to tee to have a log as well as output on Screen** ex : ```youtubeSorter.py | tee log.log```
+  **note you can pipe it to tee to have a log as well as output on Screen** ex : ```youtubeSorter.py | tee log.log```